Planning your first caravan holiday? This simple checklist will help you make sure you’re ready to go.

 It allows you the flexibility that you’d get from camping, but with much more comfort.
-And if you like going away regularly, owning a caravan can work out very cost effective.
+And if you like going away regularly, owning a caravan or motorhome can work out very cost effective.

-Whether you’re travelling solo in a 2 berth caravan or taking the whole family along in a spacious 6 berth caravan, there are some things you’ll need to do before you set off on your first caravan trip.
+Whether you’re travelling solo in a 2 berth caravan, taking the whole family along in a spacious 6 berth caravan or heading off in a motorhome, there are some things you’ll need to do before you set off on your first caravan trip.

 So here are a few simple steps for planning the first of many happy caravan holidays.

-If you haven’t already bought your caravan, then the first thing is to choose a caravan that meets your requirements.
+If you haven’t already bought your caravan, then the first thing is to choose a caravan or motorhome that meets your requirements.